 Design and layout polices encourage quality in the creation of developments and communities with a strong sense of place.
 Policies are included to address affordable housing, and developer contributions will be required from developers to ensure there is sufficient community infrastructure in place to serve new developments.
 Town centre regeneration will be a key issue during the lifetime of the LDP and policies are included to address this.
 Energy efficiency, low carbon development and an increasing focus on renewable energy and district heating are also promoted through the policies of the LDP.
 Clackmannanshire's Green Network, which forms part of the nationally identified Central Scotland Green Network, has been mapped and policies developed to support it.

-As well as promoting employment and prosperity and protecting, managing and enhancing environmental assets, the LDP also had to consider how to accommodate projected increases in population of 7,000 people between 2010 and 2035 and 6,420 new households over the same period.
+As well as promoting employment and prosperity and protecting, managing and enhancing environmental assets, the LDP also considers how to accommodate projected increases in population of 7,000 people between 2010 and 2035 and 6,420 new households over the same period.

-Area Statements give a more local context, identifying over 5,600 new houses throughout Clackmannanshire, and over 158 hectares of new business and employment land.
+The Area Statements Section gives a more local context, identifying over 5,600 new houses throughout Clackmannanshire, and over 158 hectares of new business and employment land.
 These allocations have been subject to rigorous assessment in terms of compliance with national policies, sustainability, best use of existing resources and contribution to other Council strategies and goals.

-Supplementary Guidance may be prepared and adopted alongside the LDP, or subsequently.
-Publication, consultation and consideration of responses received are similar to those for the LDP.
+Supplementary Guidance (SG) may be prepared and adopted alongside the LDP, or subsequently.
+Publication, consultation and then consideration of responses to any Draft Policy Statement are considered and reported in the same way as for the LDP.

 The Council are committed to promoting the development sites identified in the LDP, from the largest to the smallest, and for a range of uses including residential, business, retail, tourism, leisure, environmental enhancement and recreation.
 Development Briefs and Masterplans giving further information for a number of the LDP sites have already been prepared, and this process is ongoing.

-The Main Issues Report (MIR) and associated documents which informed the process for the currently Adopted Clackmannanshire Local Development Plan was published in January 2011.
+When first preparing a LDP or when reviewing it the earliest steps require that the Council prepares and consults about the main issues facing the area, and to fully consider the options and alternatives for development.
+The current Main Issues Report (MIR) and associated documents for the Adopted Clackmannanshire Local Development Plan were published in January 2011.
 Copies of these documents can be found by following the links below.

 Kilncraigs, Greenside Street, Alloa, FK10 1EB